kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/19-add-new-field.md

 ![PR](https://i.imgur.com/TW2HdKe.jpg)

 * Click `Compare & pull request` button
-* Scroll down until you see the commits and you can click on the `add scentBrand feature`
+* Scroll down until you see the commits and you can click on the `add auth feature`

 ![commit](https://i.imgur.com/a8cXTgy.png)